 To download the zodiac chart that you want, just click on the title above that chart.

-A higher resolution version picture will open as a new window on your device.
+A higher-resolution version of the picture will open as a new window on your device.
 The zodiac image can be printed straight from your device.
 Or it can be saved to print at a later date.

 If printing these pictures to frame as wall decoration, I recommend sending the image file to a professional printer for a high-quality print.

-You could make fun personalized gifts by printing these wonderful images on objects such as pillows and mugs.
+You could make fun personalized gifts by printing these beautiful images on objects like pillows and mugs.
 Many online photo printing services offer this facility.
 Or use them to make some DIY zodiac Christmas ornaments.

 In the past, I have printed maps on pillows to give as a personalized gift.
 These vintage zodiac charts would also look great on pillows.